willtaylor072/Will_Taylor_FPM_4YP-main/README.md

     'plot_mode': 1 for .py, 3 for .ipynb
     'LED_correction': 0, # 0, off; 1, accurate; 2, fast; 3, first iteration only
     'update_method': 2, # 1, PIE; 2, ePIE; 3, rPIE
-    'momentum': False, # Use momentum on alpha and beta (tuned for ePIE only) 'intensity_correction': False, # Adjust image intensity to account for LED variation }
+    'momentum': True, # Use momentum on alpha and beta (tuned for ePIE only) 'intensity_correction': True, # Adjust image intensity to account for LED variation }

 PIE is slowest, typically I use ePIE.
 If stability is required (e.g. poor data) use rPIE. alpha = beta = 1 seems to usually work.

 KEY FINDINGS AND CONSIDERATIONS

+**EXPOSURE TIME 600ms, WHITE LED LIGHT**
+**60-70% overlap (50-70mm LED2SAMPLE)**
+60% (actual 47mm) for USAF with specified distance 50mm
+65% (actual 60mm) for talia with specified distance 70mm

 Central LED (first LED in sequence) should be close to optical axis.
 If it is not directly aligned with the optical axis (i.e. vertically through aperture of objective) then we need to use x_offset and y_offset